Fdawgs/ydh-authentication-service/README.md

 The Express server should now be up and running on the port set in the config.
 You should see the following output:

 ```
-ydh-sider-authentication-service listening for requests at http://0.0.0.0:8215
+ydh-authentication-service listening for requests at http://0.0.0.0:8215
 ```

 To quickly test it open your request builder of choice (i.e. Insomnia or Postman), create, and execute a new GET request.